Integrate GitHub and DockerHub for automatedbuilds of Linux container images

 Podman installed

-Its an Offical registry provided by Docker Inc. to Build and Share Images.
-We can push and pull images for various public respositories available in this registry.
-Its also possible to integrate it with GitHub and BitBucker to trigger Automated Build of Images based on the changes in the Source code.
+Its an Official registry provided by Docker Inc. to Build and Share Images.
+We can push and pull images for various public repositories available in this registry.
+Its also possible to integrate it with GitHub and BitBucket to trigger Automated Build of Images based on the changes in the Source code.

-Its a distributed version control and source code managemement hosting service.
+Its a distributed version control and source code management hosting service.
 Its used to manage project source code and collaborate with various members for project development.

 If you are interested in watching video.
-Here is the below youtube video on the same.
+Here is the YouTube video on the same step by step procedure outlined below.

 Step1: Create an account on DockerHub and GitHub if not present already